grafana/loki/docs/sources/get-started/components.md

 #### Index stats queries

 The query frontend caches index stats query results similar to the [metric query](#metric-queries) results.
-This cache is only applicable when using single-store TSDB.
+This cache is only applicable when using single store TSDB.

 #### Log volume queries

 The query frontend caches log volume query results similar to the [metric query](#metric-queries) results.
-This cache is only applicable when using single-store TSDB.
+This cache is only applicable when using single store TSDB.

 ## Query scheduler